optio50/Victron_Modbus_TCP/README.md

 # Victron_Modbus_TCP
 Victron Modbus TCP Example

+These file's are based on a system that has victron equipment in an "ESS" system.
+Multiplus, Solar charger, BMV

 Be advised.
 Running the Example2.py file and pressing the arrow key's will change values on the GX device.
 (↑) or (↓) Arrows To change grid set point.